MattGibney/OpenMud/DevelopmentBlog.md

 start to build additiona conponents into this repository over the coming weeks.
 The first of which is probably going to be a browser based UI.

+The migration process was pretty painless.
+The migration guide on the NX website only really mentions Angular or React migration, but the process was pretty painless.
+I began by creating a new NX workspace in a sub folder.
+I then moved files into a new application within the workspace.
+When moving files, I was sure to use the `git mv` command so that commit history was retained.
+It wouldn't be very fun if I lost my commit history on the files I've been workin on so far.

+The only casualty from the migration was the tests.
+NX uses Jest for it's testing, mocking and assertions.
+I was previously using a combination of Mocha, Sinon, and Chai.
+I have migrated tests in the past, there is even a handy codemod these days to auto migrate the tests.
+I chose not to do this however.
+I have just completed a fairly major refactor of the entire codebase and a large number of the tests were broken anyway.
+This is a good opportunity to go through the application again and ensure that there is adequate coverage.
+This will also give me a great chance to go through the code an ensure that ther is adequate logging and documentation.
+(I know there isn't, so it'll be good to get that sorted).

 ## Some more thoughts on the screens concept (Sunday 1st August 2021)

 I have finally completed my work to introduce the concept of screens.
 This is